CoderRishabhKaushik/tg-voice-bot/README.md

 ## Setup

-1. Clone the project or use it in another project.
+1. Clone the project from GitHub or use it in another project:
 2. Make sure you have **Python 3.11+** installed.
 3. Install Python dependencies: